 What’s the Advantage of CleanPro® Installed Cleanroom System?

 Our team of engineers and cleanroom experts bring your cleanroom to life through dedicated partnerships with world leading cleanroom manufacturers and vendors.
 CleanPro® turnkey cleanroom services consolidate cleanroom planning, design, engineering, construction, assembly, and certification into a single point of contact.
 CleanPro® is not limited to just one set of components or style of construction, so we always arrive at the best choice for our customers.
-Our professional engineers have over 100 years of combined experience in cleanroom planning and installation.
+Our engineers and specialists have over 100 years of combined experience in cleanroom planning and installation.
 See some cleanroom construction examples.

 Are CleanPro Installations Limited to U.S. Locations?